BreakellrZ/Murder_Mystery/README.md

 - To provide an easy-to-navigate game.

-- To challenge the users and not make the game to easy to solve.
+- To challenge the users and not make the game too easy to solve.

 - For the user to get immersed into the Hallow Halls experience.